nickserv/danamccurdy.com/_posts/2016-01-23-my-own-demographic.md

 # My Demographic

-as performed by Little Davey and the Metrics
+_as performed by Little Davey and the Metrics
-(with apologies and gratitude to Pete Townshend)
+(with apologies and gratitude to Pete Townshend)_
-{: .lead}

 Companies try to pin us down,
 (Talking’ ‘bout My Demographics)